fishie/ccdiff/README.md

 ## Installation

-You will need to install git lfs before cloning this repository, see [github.com/git-lfs/git-lfs/wiki/Installation](https://github.com/git-lfs/git-lfs/wiki/Installation) for instructions.
+You will need to install Git LFS before cloning this repository, see [github.com/git-lfs/git-lfs/wiki/Installation](https://github.com/git-lfs/git-lfs/wiki/Installation) for instructions.

 ## License